yungyDPR/TrainingData/README.md

 * Segmentation : the segmentation model aims to obtain a high level segmentation of the catalogues.

+## Naming convention

+* BnF files are named with the Gallica ark identifier
+* INHA files are named with the identifier provided in their online notice

 ## Data quality

 Before being pushed to the main branch, annotated files have at least been proofread once.